Insoles or Anti-Fatigue Mats?

 According to a webinar titled Anti-Fatigue Mats and Their Relationship to MSD Prevention, hosted by the Centre of Research Expertise for the Prevention of MSDs, there is "moderate" evidence that anti-fatigue mats help reduce pain and discomfort.

-Comparatively, there is “very limited” evidence insoles do the same.
-Further, “impacting the geometry of the shoe” – e.g., raising the foot too far from the shoe base with an insole – can increase the risk of slips, trips and falls because there's less balance control.
+Comparatively, there is "very limited" evidence insoles do the same.
+Further, "insoles impact the geometry of the shoe" which can increase the risk of slips, trips, and falls because there's less balance and control in fast-moving areas.

-A key reason for the difference in results is the fact that insoles go flat over time, while AcroMat anti-fatigue mats never sink, flatten, or lose their ergonomic cushion.
+A key reason for the difference in results is the fact that insoles go flat over time, while AcroMat's molded nitrile rubber never sinks, flattens, or lose its ergonomic cushion.
 Insoles have to be replaced every 4 months to 2 years, while AcroMat anti-fatigue mats can perform upwards of 8 years without interruption.

 Quality and Value Winner: 100-1 Series Anti-Fatigue Mat